 Where a VPN solution can still play a big role

-And while some services like Google Play would allow the use of multiple devices, I would expect some services that won’t fall into the Google play playground that would still request the installation of an additional software.
+And while some services like Google Play would allow the use of multiple devices, I would expect some services that won’t fall into the Google play playground that would still request the installation of additional software.
 From my point of view, this is where a VPN solution can still play a big role.

 In fact, you would have noticed that, even if most VPN providers give you a specific VPN client, most of them are based on standards, but each provider is only adding some “nice features” so as to ease the end-user experience.
 My guess would be then that VPN itself won’t be dead, but there would be better integrations with cloud-based solutions from VPN standards.

 Do you think my guess about cloud computing threat can stand, or do you have another perspective?
-Feel free to share in the comment section.
+Feel free to share it in the comment section.